Counseling for Athletes

 What issues are addressed?

-Adjustment issues from high school to college to the pros
+Adjustment issues from youth athletics -to- middle school -to- high school -to- college -to- the pros

 Self-concept and identity

 Retirement- what happens when my career ends early, as expected, or not

 Trauma and crisis

 Death and bereavement